Sometimes it’s hard to know what to do to when you see someone being bullied online. We’ve written our tips on how to be an upstander online.

 2. Gather evidence

 Encourage the person being bullied to save, take screenshots and note URLs of any harassing messages or posts.
-This proof will be useful in addressing the behaviour.
+This proof will be useful in addressing the harassing behaviour.

 3. Report it